Two Weeks in Portugal: Our 5 Highlights Itinerary

 PIN this post for later?

-Spending two weeks in Portugal will allow for long golden beaches, chilled cobblestoned villages, buzzing cities and mountainous national parks.
+Spending two weeks in Portugal will allow for long golden beaches, chilled cobblestoned villages, buzzing cities and mountainous national parks offering some of the best hikes and trails for walkers.
 Portugal borders the Atlantic so you can enjoy national dishes such as salt cod and grilled sardines along the way.
 We had our fill of sardines on this trip.
 Not only are they perfectly tasty, they’re also very cheap, and so is the accompanying beer and wine!

 Here are the highlights we recommend for two weeks in Portugal.